sagemath/trac_to_gh/Issue 3348.md

 # Issue 3348: Coercion problem: creating vectors from a mix of python and symbolic types

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3348

 Original creator: dunfield